Daniel J. Frey

 The purpose is to drop hate and lift hope.

-The outcome is through all our effort together; the mountain of racism has no chance.
+The outcome is through all our efforts together, the mountain of racism has no chance.

 A better world is our goal.